natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZLT11.md

 ==== Ammunition ====
 For players who are used to [[WMA301]] or [[ZTZ59D1]], the gun has most of its shells interchangeable and performs the same on ZLT11.

 During the late 1990s, Mainland China acquired 100 mm gun-launched ATGM technologies from Russia, so the ZLT11 also comes with a powerful GP105 tandem ATGM.
-The statistics are identical to the 9M117M1 Bastion: good travel speed, high TNT equivalent, and a tandem warhead for bypassing ERA.
+The statistics are very similar to the 9M117M1 Bastion: good travel speed, high TNT equivalent, and a tandem warhead for bypassing ERA.
 Thankfully, the ZLT11 does not suffer from the BMP-3's massive reload penalty for ATGMs.
 The GP105's whopping 750 mm of penetration it can take down practically anything it will ever meet at its BR.
 This is less than the [[ZBD86]]'s HJ-73E ATGM, but still more than generous.
 As a beam-riding missile, the GP105 is immune to IRCM and can be guided on the move if necessary.

 The Type 83 HEAT-FS round is nothing special.
 At its tier, the HEATFS is generally obsolete and it is the stock ammo for this vehicle, the only advantages over the APFSDS is the ability to cause overpressure damage through its explosive content, but the GP105 can perform the same role as well; in fact, the GP105 ATGM has a higher TNT equivalent than the HEATFS round.